MMGeri/Chat-app-android/README.md

 - The app requires a min android sdk of `26`

-You can the app here [download](https://github.com/MMGeri/Chat-app-android/blob/master/Chat/app/release/app-release.apk)
+You can download the app here [new](https://github.com/MMGeri/Chat-app-android/blob/master/Chat/app/release/app-release.apk)

-If that doesnt work then here is an older version which uses Foreground service instead [download older](https://github.com/MMGeri/Chat-app-android/blob/master/Chat/app/release-old/app-release.apk)
+If that doesnt work then here is an older version which uses Foreground service instead [old](https://github.com/MMGeri/Chat-app-android/blob/master/Chat/app/release-old/app-release.apk)

 ## Some pics
 <p float="left">